AlexCC93/readthedocs_test/docs/source/Installation.rst

    humble

-At this point, it is verified that the docker image works as expected.
-Press ``Ctrl+d`` to exit the docker container.
+At this point, it is verified that the Docker image has already installed ROS 2 on it; this is the purpose of a Docker image, to gather all software needed, and be ready to be executed and worked on it.
+Press ``Ctrl+d`` to exit the Docker container.

 For this course, some additional settings are to be performed on this image.
 For this, in the Windows terminal that is already opened, navigate to the desired directory in which to store this course data, and create a file called ``Dockerfile``.
 Copy this content into the created file.